JFerguson1903/Unit11-HW/README.md

 ## Tests

 The deployed application was tested for mobile resposivness with positive results.
+The console log was also reviewed throught out the build process and after deployment through Heroku to address any issues that arose.

 ## Questions